BlueFletch/cordova-bluebird-api/README.md

 <h3>More API options:</h3>

 <h5>Magstripe:</h5>
-* You need to "activate" the reader, by calling `window.magstripe.read()` when you need to read a credit card (for instance, on a checkout page).
+* You need to "activate" the reader, by calling `bluebirdMagstripe.read()` when you need to read a credit card (for instance, on a checkout page).
 A succcessful read will call your registration callback.

 <h5>Scanner:</h5>
-* You can wire a soft button to the barcode scanner by calling `window.barcodeScanner.softScanOn()`
+* You can wire a soft button to the barcode scanner by calling `bluebirdBarcodeScanner.softScanOn()`
-* Turn off the scanner manually using: `window.barcodeScanner.softScanOff()`
+* Turn off the scanner manually using: `bluebirdBarcodeScanner.softScanOff()`

 ==============
 Copyright 2014 BlueFletch Mobile